Painting a graph with competing random walks: The variance

-We complete this subsection by proving that ``$C$'' from \eqref{eqn::time_decomp} is also negligible.
-The intuition for this is that by time $\Gamma_n$ both walks are very well mixed hence given that both have not hit $y$, the difference in the probability that one hits before the other is of smaller order than any negative power of $|V_n|$ (though we chose to write $-100$).
-The proof will be in a slightly different spirit than the previous lemmas since estimating the Radon-Nikodym derivative of the conditioned laws with respect to $\pi$ will not quite suffice.
+We complete this subsection by proving that ``$C$'' from (\ref {eqntimedecomp}) is also negligible in comparison to the bound we seek to prove.
+The intuition for this is that by time $\Gamma_n$, both walks are very well mixed hence given that both have not hit $y$, the difference in the probability that one hits before the other is of smaller order than any negative power of $|V_n|$ (though we choose to write $-100$).
+The proof will be in a slightly different spirit than the previous lemmas. \begin{lemma} For any fixed $x,z$, we have